convergentcx/Arena/README.md

 ## Run

-Start the dapp from the client directory:
+Enter the `client/` directory and install dependencies then run development server of the DApp:

 ```
+$ yarn
-npm start
+$ yarn start
 ```

 Connect MetaMask to your private ganache blockchain and import your account to make sure you have enough funds for transactions.

 If re-deploying the contracts within the same dev session, you might have to reset your MetaMask account (click on the MetaMask extension, then on your account/gravatar, and then go all the way down to the second last button).